Tax Guides! How fun!

 On Form 2555, do I qualify for the exemption under the Bona Fide Resident Test or the Physical Presence Test?

 You may qualify for the Bona Fide Resident Test, but the qualifications for this test are vague and difficult to understand.
 You will qualify for the Physical Presence Test like you did last year, so we recommend you use this qualification and not bother with the Bona Fide Resident Test.

 I left Japan last year.
 Do I need to include my Japanese income when I file this year?
 If so, how do I do so?

 Yes, you need to include all your income, both foreign and domestic-earned.
 You can include your Japanese income by using the Form 2555 again.
 You will still more than likely qualify for the Physical Presence Test and the foreign earned income exclusion.
-In order to qualify for this, you must have been physically present in a foreign country or countries for at least 330 full days during (1) 2020 or (2) any other period of 12 months in a row starting or ending in 2020.
-Set the dates so that they either start or end in 2019 and include 330 days that you were present in Japan.
-For example: August 2019 to July 2020.
-You will need to attach a copy of your gensen choshuhyo (statement of earnings).
+In order to qualify for this, you must have been physically present in a foreign country or countries for at least 330 full days during (1) 2021 or (2) any other period of 12 months in a row starting or ending in 2021.
+Set the dates so that they either start or end in 2021 and include 330 days that you were present in Japan.
+For example: August 2020 to July 2021.
+You will need to attach a copy of your Statement of Earnings (gensen-choshu-hyo).
 Contact your former BOE/school if you no longer have this for the tax year in question.